Dash Enterprise Administration

 2. Select the Subnet group you just created

-1. Kubernetes version: choose the latest supported version from supported Kubernetes versions
+1. Kubernetes version: choose the latest supported version from

 2. Cluster Service Role: the “cluster manager” IAM Role created in Step 4b